huongntt309/TNMT_NLP_API_service/README.md

 ]
 ```

+## API Testing
-### API Testing
+### Option 1: UI Web Testing
-We create a json test file in **app/bow_folder/21-test-cases.json**, you can use this data at Request Body, then test this at `http://localhost:5000/sum-cls`.
+To access the UI web interface, navigate to http://localhost:5000/.
+Once there, your request to classify will be sent using a POST request to /sum-cls endpoint on the server.

+### Option 2: JSON Test File
+A JSON test file is available at app/bow_folder/21-test-cases.json.
+You can use the data from this file as the request body for testing purposes.
+Send this data to http://localhost:5000/sum-cls to perform the test.

 ## Technology used
 1. "VietAI/vit5-base": ViT5, Pre-trained Text-to-Text Transformer for Vietnamese Language Generation.